Sean-Toroghi/Deep-learning/ComputerVision/ObjectDetection-ShortSummary.md

 - The regression layer indicates the coordinates for the anchor boxes.
 - The anchor boxes are passed to the region of interest’s pooling layer of the Fast R-CNN architectures.

+As shown in the following figure, the model consists of three networks:
+1. head: generates feature maps (ResNet architecutre or similar ones)
+2. Region proposal network: generates the region of interest for the classification (opr regression) task
+3. Classigication (regression) network: perform the classification task

 <img src ="https://github.com/user-attachments/assets/d92e11a8-6bbf-42e2-a835-2b3b4c9370af" width="300" height="350"> [Ref.](https://learning.oreilly.com/api/v2/epubs/urn:orm:book:9781484282731/files/images/520381_1_En_3_Chapter/520381_1_En_3_Fig7_HTML.jpg)

+__Faster R-CNN layers can be divided into four main parts: Anchor generation layers -> region proposal layers -> ROI pooling layers -> classification layers__

+- Anchor generation layers: produces a series of content-agnostic bounding boxes with different sizes and aspect ratios to cover most of the image regions.
+A differnt approach is to define a refference boudning box and try to predict and correct the offset values to make a better fit.
+- Region proposal layers: changes the position, width, and height of the anchor poxes to fit the object better.
+It consists of four sections: regional proposal network, proposal layer, anchor target layer, and proposal target layer.
+- ROI pooling layers: gets the images to fixed dimensions for the last layers.
+- classification (regression) layers: performs classification (regression).

+## Mask-RCNN

+An extention to Faster-RCNN is mask-RCNN, which predicts masks on the detected objects.
+It has two morel ayers after the ROI pooling layer for adding masks.
+Using ROI align, it  aligns the extracted features with the inputs.
+It also uses bilinear interpolation to get the exact or near-perfect values of the input regions.